AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-user-props.md

   Select either:

     * Multiple Windows (Default)
-      Pages will be opened in a new window.
+      Pages are opened in a new window.
     * Single Window
-      Pages will be opened in the current window.
+      Pages are opened in the current window.

 ## Account Settings {#account-settings}

-The user icon gives you access to various to the following options:
+The user icon gives you access to the following options:

 * Sign Out
 * [Impersonate as](/help/sites-administering/security.md#impersonating-another-user)